 Graduates and entry-level workers alike can find work in a variety of financial trainee positions.
-College graduates are frequently recruited for management trainee programs banks, insurance companies, and investment firms.
-High school graduates are also hired as trainees these companies, with some of them progressing to more senior positions.
+College graduates are frequently recruited for management trainee programs by banks, insurance companies, and investment firms.
+High school graduates are also hired as trainees by these companies, with some of them progressing to more senior positions.

 Branch manager trainees are a common type of financial trainee job at banks and financial institutions.
 Qualified managers are in charge of a company’s daily sales and service operations.
-Trainees shadow experienced managers and receive on-the-job training in addition to classroom sessions led human resources (HR) representatives or corporate trainers.
+Trainees shadow experienced managers and receive on-the-job training in addition to classroom sessions led by human resources (HR) representatives or corporate trainers.
 In many cases, companies hire management trainees on a regular basis to ensure that they have fully trained individuals to fill any vacant management positions.
 The training process may last a set amount of time, though the length of the training may vary depending on the trainee’s ability to learn the skills required to perform the job.

 Financial trainee jobs, such as analysts and brokers, are available at investment firms for college graduates.
-Economic data and the financial performance of specific companies or the stock market as a whole are studied analysts.
+Economic data and the financial performance of specific companies or the stock market as a whole are studied by analysts.
 The majority of companies hire undergraduates who have completed finance or mathematics degree programs as analyst trainees.
 Brokers are individuals who, on behalf of clients, conduct financial sales transactions such as stock or bond purchases.
 Brokers are required to be licensed in most countries, and many investment firms pay for trainees to attend licensing training courses.

 Insurance companies employ a large number of financial trainees.
 These businesses frequently hire high school graduates as clerks, who are in charge of processing claims on behalf of policyholders.
 Insurance companies, like investment firms, employ sales agents who are responsible for selling various types of policies to individuals and businesses.
 Agents must be licensed in many countries, and insurance companies frequently pay for clerks to attend training sessions and licensing exams.